Phases of Small Worlds: A Mean Field Formulation: Mean field approximation for dimorphic networks

 One can straightforwardly compute all the $\Gamma$'s via a recursion relationship derived in the next section of this appendix.
 Furthermore, the number of 0,1 indices summed over, given by $n_0, n_1$ are given by

 where in all cases, we have $n_0^{\{s,I,w\}} + n_1^{\{s,I,w\}} = k-1$.
-As in Eq. \ref{Pk}, we are interested in computing \eq{}{P_{k,s} := p_{k,s}\prod_{j=1}^{k-1} q_{j,s}~~~ 1 < k < N,} and similarly for $P_{k,I}$ and $P_{k,w}$.
-These correspond to the probability that there will be a path of length $k$ that begins and ends in the strong linked sub-network ($P_{k,s}$), begins and ends in the weak linked sub-network ($P_{k,w}$) or begins in one and ends in another ($P_{k,I}$).
+As in Eq. \ref{Pk}, we are interested in computing \eq{}{P_{s}(k) := p_{k,s}\prod_{j=1}^{k-1} q_{j,s}~~~ 1 < k < N,} and similarly for $P_{I}(k)$ and $P_{w}(k)$.
+That is, $P_{s}(k)$ corresponds to the probability that there will be a shortest path of exactly length $k$ that begins and ends in the strong linked sub-network, $P_{w}(k)$ corresponds to the same but for a path that begins and ends in the weak linked sub-network, and $P_{I}(k)$ for paths that begin in one and ends in the other sub-network.